Shoulder Osteochondritis Dissecans (OCD)

 How do I know if my dog has OCD?

 Most dogs with OC/OCD start to show clinical signs before they are 1 year old, although occasionally (particularly with shoulder OC) signs may present when your dog is older.
-The clinical signs are variable, and depend on the joint affected and the size of the cartilage defect.
+The clinical signs are variable and depend on the joint affected and the size of the cartilage defect.
 The most common signs include lameness, stiffness, joint pain or swelling, reluctance to exercise or play, or general depression.

 How is shoulder OCD diagnosed?

 OCD is typically diagnosed following a multimodal evaluation process.
-Firstly your dog will be examination by one of our orthopaedic clinicians, following this your dog will be admitted to the hospital to allow radiographs of the affected joints under sedation or general anaesthesia.
-Because osteochondrosis (OC) can occur at the same time as other developmental orthopaedic diseases (such as certain manifestations of elbow dysplasia), some dogs may require additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
+Firstly your dog will be examined by one of our orthopaedic clinicians, following this your dog will be admitted to the hospital to allow radiographs of the affected joints under sedation or general anaesthesia.
+As osteochondrosis (OC) can occur at the same time as other developmental orthopaedic diseases (such as certain manifestations of elbow dysplasia), some dogs may require additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
 Your dog will receive one-to-one nursing care throughout the process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.
-Following diagnostic imaging your dog may requires surgery to allow arthroscopy (keyhole surgery) to be performed on the affected joint.
+Following diagnostic imaging, your dog may require surgery to allow arthroscopy (keyhole surgery) to be performed on the affected joint.